taylorelley/CrewAI-Studio-Insecure/README.md

   `crewai-tools` release provides it, preventing import errors in environments that ship a build without that optional integration.
-- **Pinned, compatible dependencies**: LangChain (0.1.17 family), Embedchain (0.1.111), CrewAI (0.30.11), and CrewAI-Tools (0.76.0) are
+- **Pinned, compatible dependencies**: LangChain (0.1.17 family), LangChain-OpenAI (0.1.7), LangChain-Groq (0.1.3), LangChain-Anthropic
+  (0.1.10), Embedchain (0.1.111), CrewAI (0.30.11), and CrewAI-Tools
-  pinned to compatible 0.1-era releases so language model and search tools import cleanly without pip resolver backtracking.
+  (0.76.0) are pinned to compatible 0.1-era releases so language model and search tools import cleanly without pip resolver backtracking.
 Provider SDK pins are aligned on the same `langchain-core<0.2` range to avoid resolver conflicts.

 ## Support CrewAI Studio